Takeaway: A guided devotional reading of scripture can bring new insights.

 Card is showing his background as an artist when he read scripture.
 He paints with words to show the reader a clear view of scripture.
 I recommend this as a part of a regular devotional reading.

 Personally, I am really benefiting from the repeated readings of the same passage and looking at different takes on a single book.
 I am about 1/3 of the way through my six months in Luke.
-I have read Luke in four different translations now (including Card’s translation).
+I have read Luke in four different translations now (including Card’s use of HCSB translation).
 My next book on Luke is a heavy weight, nearly 1000 page commentary on Luke.
 I am anticipating it will take me 4 to 6 weeks at least.
 I am still waiting on the NT Wright commentary to be re-released in Kindle format.
 I think I have time for one more book on Luke if anyone has a suggestion.